Goobie History, Family Crest & Coats of Arms

 Early Origins of the Goobie family

 This web page shows only a small excerpt of our Goobie research.
-Another 95 words (7 lines of text) covering the year 1392 is included under the topic Early Goobie History in all our PDF Extended History products and printed products wherever possible.
+Another 384 words (27 lines of text) covering the years 1392, 1685, 1639, 1747, 1710 and 1763 are included under the topic Early Goobie History in all our PDF Extended History products and printed products wherever possible.

 Goobie Spelling Variations

 Spelling variations of this family name include: Guppy, Goobie, Gophy, Gophie, Guppey, Gooby, Goby, Gobey, Guby, Gube and many more.

 Early Notables of the Goobie family (pre 1700)